 As a result, those with diabetes can use this type of sugar to control their cravings and properly manage their condition.
 Also, some believe that it can help with weight management.
 To make this sugar, manufacturers boil the sap.

 Once the sap becomes a thick substance, manufacturers leave it to dry and grind it into powder.
 The taste is similar to caramel.
 Finally, coconut sugar keeps many of the health benefits the coconut fruit can offer.

 Therefore, it is full of calcium, iron, zinc, and potassium.

 Stevia is a sweetener that has been approved by the FDA as a useful alternative for sugar.
 It contains anti-diabetic and anti-oxidant properties.
 Furthermore, it can suppress plasma glucose levels and boost glucose tolerance.

-Stevia is not technically an artificial sweetener because it is made from the stevia plant leaves.
-This sweetener can increase insulin production, insulin effect on the cell membranes, keep the blood sugar in check, and prevent complications from type 2 diabetes.
+Stevia is not technically an artificial sweetener because it is made from stevia plant leaves.
+This sweetener can increase insulin production, insulin an effect on the cell membranes, keep the blood sugar in check, and prevent complications from type 2 diabetes.

 Even though stevia is natural, many brands manufacture highly processed stevia with various ingredients.
 So, the best way to know if the stevia we are consuming is safe is to grow our own plant at home.